Who else needs to know about the NRS?

 If you have staff who use the NRS

 Some of your employees might be deaf or have a hearing impairment and depend on the NRS to make and receive calls.
 As a Relay Service friendly organisation you will want to ensure that any staff who need to use the NRS are able to do so easily.
-This may mean providing them with:
+This may mean providing them with access to various call options.

 The Human Rights Commission FAQs on the NRS make it clear that the rights of staff with hearing or speech impairments to use the NRS to perform their duties is covered by the Disability Discrimination Act.